OvidiuCalin123/Project_OS/README.md

 How to run the project?

 - Open a terminal and type: `gcc main.c -o main`
-- After compilation run: `./main Arguments` where 'Arguments' represent different files.
+- After compilation run: `./main file1 file2 ... fileN` replace with your files